 Collections: The Nitpicks of Power, Part I: Exploding Forges

-This week we're going to return to Amazon's Rings of Power, as promised in the first post there were a plethora of smaller believably and realism issues with in the show that I wanted to discuss but which didn't rise to the storytelling problems of those major issues.
-These are the sorts of small issues … Continue reading Collections: The Nitpicks of Power, Part I: Exploding Forges
+This week we're going to return to Amazon's Rings of Power, as promised in the first post there were a plethora of smaller believably and realism issues with in the show that I wanted to discuss but which didn't rise to the storytelling problems of those major issues; this has ended up as a three-part … Continue reading Collections: The Nitpicks of Power, Part I: Exploding Forges

 Collections: That Dothraki Horde, Part IV: Screamers and Howlers